ledinhtri97/hadoop-mapreduce-maximum-month-temperature/README.md

 ```$ hadoop fs -ls /input-dir #to check it out```

--step 5: The following command is used to run the maximum_monthly_temperature
+step 5: The following command is used to run the maximum_monthly_temperature
 application by taking the input files from the input directory.
 ```hadoop jar lab.jar trimo.hadoop.MaxMonTem /input-dir /output-dir```

 the program run succsessfully like this
 ======================================
 ```